 - Latin Name- The Black Willow Hardy Planting Zone- 3-9 Mature Height- 30-70 ft Width- 7-8 ft Sun or Shade- Full Sun OR Partial Shade

 Silky Willow Live Stakes is also known as Salix Sericea.
-Hardy in planting zones 4-8.
+Hardy in plantingzones 4-8.
 Growth rate at maturity can reach 6-15 feet tall and 4-12 feet wide.
 Silky Willow will have yellow and green stamens/styles in March to April.
-This plant will have an excellent showy flower that is often dried and used in flower arrangements.
+This plant will have an attractive, showy flower that is often dried and used in flower arrangements.
 It has winter interest also and can be a small tree or large shrub.

-It is propagated by seed, bare root, cuttings, and container.
+Silky Willow Fascines are propagated by seed, bare root, cuttings, and container

 It slowly forms colonies when propagated from seed.
 The plants often form clones by stem fragmentation.
 The stems have branches that are highly brittle at the base and are violet or gray-brown.
 The branchlets are violet, red-brown, or yellow-brown and are sparse to densely velvety.
 The plant is low maintenance but does demand a lot of watering.
 It does best in slightly acidic and well-drained soils, and the soil needed is clay, acid, loan, or sand that continues to be moist.
 The plant is adaptable to light conditions from growing in the open shade or having lots of suns, and it can survive any weather.
 This plant can brighten up the garden by bringing variety and a shade of purple when the sunlight hits its purplish twigs.
 It is easy to find the Silky Willow Live Stakes in garden stores, nurseries, and other plant distributors.

-Silky Willow Live Stakes Ships As – Bareroot Plant
+Silky Willow Fascines Ships As – Bare root Plant